niklasramo/mezr/README.md

 * **options.offsetY** &nbsp;&mdash;&nbsp; *number*
   * An optional vertical offset in pixels.
   * Default: `0`
-* **options.collision** &nbsp;&mdash;&nbsp; *object / null*
+* **options.collision** &nbsp;&mdash;&nbsp; *string / object / null*
   * Defines how the collisions are handled per each side when a container element/area (`options.within`) is defined.
 The option expects an object that has left, right, top and bottom properties set, representing the sides of the target element.
+Alternatively you can provide a string value which will be normalized to an object automatically.
+For example, `"push"` will become `{left: 'push', right: 'push', top: 'push', bottom: 'push'}` and `"push none"` will become `{left: 'push', right: 'push', top: 'none', bottom: 'none'}`.
   * Default: `{left: 'push', right: 'push', top: 'push', bottom: 'push'}`
   * Acceptable values for each side are `"none"`, `"push"` and `"forcePush"`.
     * `"none"` will ignore containment for the specific side.